atrosekta/rust-electrical-wiki/content/fullbook.md

 - Fog will fall toward the ground and accumulate on any horizontal surface.
 The higher the fogger the thinner the cloud.
 - Requires TC authorization to change settings.
-Look at the light and hold USE(E) to Activate, Open or turn on Motion.
+Look at the light and hold Use(`E`) to Activate, Open or turn on Motion.
 - Whichever input is the last to be activated is the input that dictates the state of the fogger.
-For example, if you send constant power to TURN ON, the fogger turns on.
+For example, if  constant power is sent to TURN ON, the fogger turns on.
 Then send power to TURN OFF, the fogger will turn off.
-When you remove power from TURN OFF, the fogger will not turn back on even with power still going to TURN ON.
-You will need to remove and reapply power to TURN ON for the fogger to turn back on.
+When power is removed from TURN OFF, the fogger will not turn back on, even with power still going to TURN ON.
+Power will need to be removed and reapplied to TURN ON for the fogger to turn back on.
 - The TOGGLE input will turn the fogger on when it receives power and turn off when power is removed.
 This does not change the previous bullet point.
-If you apply power to TOGGLE, the fogger will turn on.
-  While the fogger is on, if you send power to TURN OFF, the fogger will turn off.
-When you remove power from TURN OFF with power still going to TOGGLE, the fogger will not turn back on.
-On the other hand if you send power to TURN ON, the fogger will turn on.
+If power is applied to TOGGLE, the fogger will turn on.
+While the fogger is on, if power is sent to TURN OFF, the fogger will turn off.
+When power is removed from TURN OFF with power still going to TOGGLE, the fogger will not turn back on.
+On the other hand if power is sent to TURN ON, the fogger will turn on.
 Then send power to TOGGLE and the fogger will stay on.
-With power still going to TURN ON, we remove power from TOGGLE and the fogger will turn off.
-This is because when you remove power from TOGGLE, it tells the fogger to turn off.
+With power still going to TURN ON, when power is removed from TOGGLE, the fogger will turn off.
+This is because when power is removed from TOGGLE, it tells the fogger to turn off.
-- They can be placed on flat and angled surfaces as well as the ground
+- They can be placed on flat and angled surfaces as well as the ground.
-- Can be picked up with a hammer but loses 10hp
+- Can be picked up with a hammer but loses 10hp.

 ---